-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.
+Internal joinery and kitchen fittings

+Repair category 1

+Notes The internal joinery is generally in keeping with age and type of the property and appeared in fair condition consistent with age.

-Chimney breasts and fireplaces Repair category 1 Notes All original fireplaces have been removed/ blocked and we assume adequately vented.
-There is an electric fire installed within the property.
-It should be emphasised that the flue was not checked or appliance tested.
+Chimney breasts and fireplaces

+Repair category 1

+Notes There is a fireplace installed within the property incorporating modern living flame gas fire.
+It should be emphasised that the flues were not checked or appliance tested.
+Other fireplaces have been blocked and we assume adequately vented.

 Internal decorations

 Repair category 1

-Notes The property appears in fair decorative condition consistent with age.
+Notes The property is generally in fresh decoration throughout.